iurnah/ruihan.org/docs/leetcode/dynamic-programming/notes.md

 TODO:
 This solution may be further improved because for some of the count, we never used.
-Can we calculate the final result by only one loop, or in a nested loop.
+Can we calculate the final result by only one loop, or in a nested loop?